comharris/readme/docs/calendar.md

 - The following guidelines on schedule are for San Francisco timezone:
   - 0700-0830 SF time reserved for meetings with attendees outside North America
     - IMPORTANT: A 0700 or 0730 call is not normal for the CEO and occurs during breakfast with family.
-The morning of the meeting EA should call or message CEO between 0500 and 0645 to confirm the CEO remembers the meeting.
+The morning of the meeting EA should call or message CEO between 0500 and 0645 and confirm the CEO has changed the family schedule.
   - 0830-0900 SF time reserved for Daily Checkin meeting
   - 0900-1300 SF time is for conventional and standing meetings
   - 1300-1303 SF time for lunch, okay to rescheduled but avoid skipping (which can lead to unhealthy snacking)